Not all Truck Accident Personal Injury Lawyers are created Equal.

 If you have been involved in a Car-Trucking Accident, it is imperative that you get a truck accident lawyer that not only understands trucking, but knows trucking.
 Our truck accident lawyer not only understands and knows trucking; he has lived trucking his entire life!
 Again, we dare say, that our truck accident lawyer Oscar Ischiu has more knowledge and experience in trucking than any other truck accident attorney in the entire state of California.
 These are some strong words, but we are confident in our assessment.

-Contact our Truck Accident Personal Injury Lawyer, Oscar Ischiu today for a Free Consultation, and see for yourself how we are different.
+Contact our Truck Accident Personal Injury Lawyer, Oscar Ischiu today for a consultation, and see for yourself how we are different.
 When calling, please ask for the Trucking Accident Department at 626-514-1000.